Dauliac/Cours/book/markdown/system/index.md

 ## Security

-> The BIOS is not our domain, but we must protect the foundations.
+> The BIOS isn't our domain, but we must protect the foundations.

 - Set a UEFI password
 - Enable Secure Boot: